Mickey’s Not So Scary Halloween Party Guide (For 2023)

-Disney’s Not So Spooky Spectacular debuted in 2019 at Mickey’s Not So Scary Halloween Party.
+Disney’s Not So Spooky Spectacular debuted at Mickey’s Not So Scary Halloween Party a few years back.
 The new fireworks brought back many fun Halloween memories from my childhood.

 Not only that, the spectacular evoked much emotion.
-The performance was very similar to the style of Happily Ever After.
+The performance is similar to the style of Happily Ever After.

-Unfortunately, Happily Ever After was replaced with Disney Enchantment this last year.
+Unfortunately, Happily Ever After was replaced by Disney Enchantment this last year.

-While still new, the former Disney’s Not So Spooky Spectacular told a story through its castle projections.
-Those projections feature Mickey Mouse, Minnie, and the gang as they visit a haunted mansion.
+Hosted by Jack Skellington, Disney’s Not So Spooky Spectacular tells a story through its castle projections.
+Those projections feature Mickey Mouse, Minnie Mouse, and the rest of the gang as they visit a haunted mansion.

 Fireworks are a top priority when visiting the Halloween Party.
 And thankfully, they are much easier to see at a private, ticketed event than on a regular evening at Magic Kingdom.